DraconDev/rusti/tasks.md

 }
 ```

-- this would mean we ban external css files, inline css, and classes with spaces, but also
+- this would mean we ban external css files, inline css, and classes with spaces, but also we don't support tailwind at all,

 ## Later